-Taconic offers a range of educational programs to help inmates obtain their GED while incarcerated including classes in Pre-General Equivalency Diploma (Pre-GED), General Equivalency Diploma (GED) and English as a Second Language (ESL).
+Taconic offers a range of educational programs to help women obtain their GED while incarcerated including classes in Pre-General Equivalency Diploma (Pre-GED), General Equivalency Diploma (GED) and English as a Second Language (ESL).

-Hudson Link for Higher Education in Prison sponsors Pre-College and College classes at Taconic, in partnership with Mercy, Nyack and Vassar Colleges.
-Twenty-five percent (25%) of the inmate population is currently enrolled in Hudson Link’s educational programs.
+Hudson Link for Higher Education in Prison sponsors Pre-College and College classes at Taconic, in partnership with Marymount Manhattan College, Columbia University and Vassar Colleges.